What If You Got Hurt on Government Property in Texas?

 Sovereign Immunity Protects the Government

-The bottom line to remember is to report your accident as fast as possible to the entity and get in touch with a personal injury attorney to make sure you protect your rights.
+The bottom line, remember to report your accident to the entity ASAP, and get in touch with a qualified attorney to make sure you protect your rights.